HOW WE HOMESCHOOL AND TRAVEL

 I am in no way a know it all, I haven’t gotten EVERYTHING under the sun figured out, but I know the best ways to do homeschooling when we are in our hotel room away from home.
 It was difficult to find resources on families that travel while homeschooling, such as best practices and cheap shipping shortcuts, so I built my own resources and am glad to share it all with you.

-Continuing this story: Not only did I homeschool and travel in year one, I was also pregnant!!!!
-Holy Moly, just typing that sentence freaks me out!
-I can’t believe we did all that.
+Continuing this story: Not only did I homeschool and travel in year one, I was also pregnant with Scout, my 3rd baby (who is now 5, almost 6).

 Travel and Homeschool Living

-As I mentioned, the first year we homeschooled was the first year we travelled with Dad.
-Since I was also pregnant, I had to quickly call all the Powers That Be into Super Huddle to help this aimless mama out!
-There were definitely learning curves, and I had to figure out what was best for our learning styles+ family styles + teaching styles + homeschool styles + hair styles (ha ha), but blissfully, I managed to create STRUCTURE in the midst of change.
+As I mentioned, the first year we homeschooled was the first year we travelled while being pregnant.
+I had to quickly call all the Powers That Be into Super Huddle to help this aimless mama out!
+There were definitely learning curves, and I had to figure out what was best for our learning styles + family styles + teaching styles + homeschool styles + hair styles… But blissfully, I managed to create STRUCTURE in the midst of change.

 And change.